nesterone/sf-eng-init-bazzika/00-bootcamp/02-planing-and-time-management/planing-and-time-management.md

 #### Exercise 1

-Prepare for next planing by creating issues for next iteration.
+Prepare for next planning.
 Make sure that you cover all topics and assign proper labels and milestones.
 Don't forget about estimates.
 Prepare questions about exercises if any etc

 **[<= Back](../01-communication/communication.md)**		*	*	*	**[Next =>](../03-few-simple-principles/few-simple-principles.md)**